Generic Lamictal (lamotrigine) for bipolar disorder

 Finally, I went to visit a writing friend of mine a few hours away from my house.
 I had anxiety on the way there and had trouble deciding if I should spend the night or come back and sleep in my own bed.
 I couldn’t sit and then started twitching again.
 I alternately felt ok and then anxious.
 And then it hit me…. it had to me by meds.
 If you have been following my medication situation on the blog, you will know I switched to generic Lamictal in December.
 This is actually called generic Lamotrigine.
 When I got back from my friend’s house- I had such a bad downswing I had to call my mom, my coauthor John, my insurance company and my doctor to help me.
 They all agreed it was my meds.

-I did a LOT of research to make sure the generics were fine.
+I did a LOT of research to check on the efficacy of generics.
 I was told they have the same active ingredients, but that the way they metabolize in the body can differ with each person.
 The active ingredients may have been the same, but the way the medication went into my body didn’t work.
 I’m now back to my Lamictal and am starting to feel better.
-I also feel relief that it wasn’t me- it was the bipolar.
+I also feel relief that it wasn’t me- it was the generic Lamictal not metabolizing in my body.
 This is the reversal of the typical, it’s not you, it’s me!
 Ha ha.

-Generics work for most people- my mom is on generic Lamictal with no problems.
+Generics work for most people- my mom, a friend and many people who read this blog are on generic Lamictal with no problems.
 There is a long discussion regarding this topic on the blog.
 If you go to the right menu and click on Lamictal, you will see the entries and comments.

 I am doing quite well these days.
 It’s great.
 Now I can finally get my book proposal done and be proud of myself!